Systemx-ai/Pilot-X/Overview.md

 This is Zoox's self driving car.
 The picture is pretty much self explanatory.
 This is their result after raising $800 million.
 Good thing they got acquired by Amazon..!!

 **Why is the code Open Sourced ?**

+The quicker answer is that we are going to need help.
+You can make pull requests for the code and also later on down the road, we are going to need your help to support the  cars.
+We haven't begun to test the code on cars yet, it is still in the development phase.
+We are going to add build on top on opendbc by comma ai and add support for model ports and brand ports.
+We also need your help to build a better vision system which is in the plans for the year 2021.
+This year we are going to focus mostly on perfecting the ACC, LKAS and driver monitoring and the hardware.